How to Apply

 Royal Greenwich is working towards Equal Opportunities and we welcome applications from people with disabilities.

 We are committed to the employment and career development of people with disabilities.
-To demonstrate our commitment we use the Disability Symbol which is awarded by the Employment Service.
+To demonstrate our commitment we use the Disability Confident Employer symbol which is awarded by the Department of Work and Pensions.
 As a symbol user, we guarantee an interview to anyone with a disability whose application and supporting statement meets the essential criteria for the post as detailed on the person specification.

 Rehabilitation of Offenders Act 1974 and Disclosure and Barring Service